 Other good areas to stay in Vancouver include:

-What to do in Vancouver: Visit Stanley Park
+Thing to do in Vancouver #1: Visit Stanley Park

 We explored Stanley Park, and it was one of the best experiences in Vancouver.
 We walked through trails surrounded by towering trees and discovered the Seawall, a bike path with stunning views of the city and the bay.
 Our tip is to walk or rent a bike to make the most of the Seawall route.